 Best-Rated Heat Pumps

 Compare heat pump brands in New Zealand at Canstar Blue.
-Mitsubishi Electric, Panasonic, Daikin, Fujitsu General and Haier were compared on Overall Satisfaction, Ease of Use, Functionality, Quietness, Reliability and Value for Money.
+Mitsubishi Electric, Daikin, LG, Fujitsu, Panasonic and Mitsubishi Heavy Industries were compared on Overall Satisfaction, Ease of Use, Functionality, Quietness, Reliability and Value for Money.

 See our Ratings Methodology.